mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 These restrictions have been in force for almost four hundred years and many citizens feel that the Esuaheakhahryoyulr have proved themselves over and over again.
-Other worlds with a high non- human population are not so restricted and it was only the paranoia of the Imperium in that era that required the Treaty of Hradus.
+Other worlds with a high non-human population are not so restricted and it was only the paranoia of the Imperium in that era that required the Treaty of Hradus.
 Esuaheakhahryoyulr Aslan have served both as warriors and spies for the Imperium and their ability to produce Aslan-design ships has